burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 The `using` directive applies more to namespaces than to classes, even though there are some use cases when `using` is applied in class definitions.

 1. If the function is not found in the context of its use, then an attempt is made to search in the namespace of the arguments.
-This rule exist to facilitate to  not pollute the namespace.
+This rule exists to facilitate not polluting the namespace.
     ```cpp
     namespace NameSpace {
       struct Type{};